-24. Fragmentation remains one of the most persistent and damaging barriers to effective development cooperation, especially for least developed countries, landlocked developing countries and small island developing States.
-The number of donor countries increased from 64 to 117, and the number of donor aid entities that provided official finance has increased from 227 to 630 over the past 20 years.
-Some African countries are partnering with more than 250 agencies.

-25. Disjointed projects, overlapping initiatives and competing reporting requirements divert precious time and resources from implementation to coordination and bureaucracy.
-Coordinated programming frameworks that consolidate international support around national priorities, reduce parallel structures and streamline engagement with external partners are essential.
+- 24. Fragmentation remains one of the most persistent and damaging barriers to effective development cooperation, especially for LDCs, LLDCs and SIDS.
+The number of donor countries increased from 64 to 117, and the number of donor aid entities that provided official finance increased from 227 to 630 over the last 20 years.
+Some African countries are partnering with more than 250 agencies. - 25.
+Disjointed projects, overlapping initiatives, and competing reporting requirements divert precious time and resources from implementation to coordination and bureaucracy.
+Coordinated programming frameworks that consolidate international support around national priorities, reduce parallel structures, and streamline engagement with external partners are essential.